-- To set default RTOs for applications across all systems - Installation defaults (CEEDOPT/CEECOPT/CELQDOPT) - SMP/E USERMOD used to update Language Environment modules - Note: USERMODs will be eliminated after V1R13! - To set default RTOs for applications on one or more systems - System defaults - Options specified in a PARMLIB member (CEEPRMxx) - Options specified with an operator command (SETCEE) - To affect applications running within a region - Region Level Overrides (CEEROPT/CELQROPT) - CICS TS, LRR users (e.g. IMS), also Batch - Separate module loaded at run-time during region initialization - CLER transaction for CICS environment (RTO subset)
+- The default RTOs for applications across all systems - IBM-supplied defaults - Base set of values for Language Environment RTOs - Note: RTO ++USERMODs have been eliminated as of V2R1! - To set default RTOs for applications on one or more systems - System defaults - Options specified in a PARMLIB member (CEEPRMxx) - Options specified with an operator command (SETCEE) - To affect applications running within a region - Region Level Overrides (CEEROPT/CELQROPT) - CICS TS, LRR users (e.g. IMS), also Batch - Separate module loaded at run-time during region initialization - CLER transaction for CICS environment (RTO subset)